vimich/vimich.github.io/README.md

 ## Prerequisites

-1. From your personal github account create a new public repository with the name your_github_username.github.io.
+1. From your personal github account create a new, empty public repository with the name your_github_username.github.io.

 2. You should now see three options on how to set up your repository.
 Click on the option `Import code` and use the repository url https://github.com/acntech/workshop-github-actions.git.
 Click `Begin import`.

-3. Go to the `Settings` page at the top of your repository, choose `Pages` the left side menu, and choose `gh-pages` as the source branch.
+3. Go to the `Settings` page at the top of your repository, choose `Pages` the left side menu, and choose branch `gh-pages` as the source branch, and keep root as the folder.
+Then click save!

 Great, now we're ready to start!